We use cookies to optimize our website & deliver you the best service

 • Health Requirements: Donors should be in good overall health and pass a pre-donation health screening.

-Certain medical conditions and medications may exclude an individual from donating.
-For example, those with chronic illnesses like diabetes or heart disease, or those taking certain blood-thinning medications, may not be eligible.
-It’s important to consult with the donation center and review specific guidelines before planning a donation.
+Certain conditions or medications may exclude you from donating.
+For example, people with chronic illnesses like diabetes or heart disease, or those on blood thinners, might not be eligible.
+It’s always a good idea to check with the donation center for specific guidelines.

 Arm with blood pressure check up